The Vermont Statutes Online

 The Department of Public Safety shall establish the Vermont Amber Alert Program to aid in the identification and location of abducted children.
 The Department shall administer the program pursuant to the following:

-(1) A law enforcement agency which verifies the abduction of a child shall notify the Department of Public Safety.
+(1) A law enforcement agency that verifies the abduction of a child shall notify the Department of Public Safety.

 (2) The Department shall establish a procedure for verifying the need to issue an Amber Alert.